Math 141, Sections 03xx

 Course Requirements, Grading Policy

 The maximum possible number of points you can score in this course is 800.
-Your final grade will depend upon the total points you score on homework, quizzes, three one-hour exams, and the final exam, distributed as follows:
+Your final grade will depend upon the total points you score on homework, quizzes, four one-hour exams, and the final exam, distributed as follows:

 Category Total Points